department-of-veterans-affairs/va.gov-team/teams/CAIA/accessibility/templates/Kickoff-Meeting-Template-2023.md

 ## About the CAIA Team
 ### Platform Governance Team
-The Platform Governance Team will assist you specifically through the Collaboration Style, to the launch of your product, via design intent, midpoint review and staging review.
+The Platform Governance Team assists teams specifically through the Collaboration Style, to the launch of a product, via design intent, midpoint review and staging review. **[Remove if not part of the Collaboration Cycle]**

 ### Content Accessibility and Information Architecture (CAIA)
-CAIA’s  job is to make sure you are ready for those incremental steps, by partnering with you via our three different disciplines.
-We can work async or embed depending on the project.
+CAIA’s  job is to make sure VFS teams are ready for those incremental steps of the Collaboration Cycle, through a partnership with CAIA's three different disciplines.
+CAIA can work async or embed with VFS teams, depending on the project.
-Content Team: can help with plain language
+- **Content Team:** can help with plain language
-Information Architecture Team: can help it make sense Accessibility Team: can help to make sure your product is accessible
+- **Information Architecture Team:** can help it make sense
+- **Accessibility Team: **can help to make sure your product is accessible

 ## Starting the CAIA Process
 ### Process Initiated